Learn more about some of Charleston's historic taverns on this segment of I Love the Lowcountry.

-The historic site of the former Shepheard's Tavern is included on Charleston Raconteurs' Architectural and Cultural History Overview Tour.
+The historic site of the former Shepheard's Tavern is included on Charleston Raconteurs' Architectural and Cultural History Overview Tour, as well as Lost Charleston.

 Charleston has long been known for its hospitality.
 Yet it's also been known throughout history as a city whose citizens enjoy a good time.
 There were no Puritans here!
 Well, except for Josiah Quincy, who was just passing through anyway.